/ Article

 - You manage many competitors: Organizations tracking 50+ competitors that need sophisticated battlecard management.

-- You have enterprise budgets: Teams that can invest $16k+/year in competitive intelligence infrastructure.
+- You have enterprise budgets: Teams that can invest in quote-based annual CI infrastructure.

 Pricing Comparison